ilyagr/jj/docs/technical/architecture.md

 to usable in a server, it also cannot read configuration from the user's home directory, or from user-specific environment variables.

-[^1]: There are a few exceptions, such as for messages printed during automatic upgrades of the repo format

 A lot of thought has gone into making the library crate's API easy to use, but not much has gone into "details" such as which collection types are used, or which symbols are exposed in the API.